 McRae's most iconic television role began in 1992, when she joined new soap Shortland Street as receptionist Marjorie Neilson (later Brasch).
 "Busy, opinionated, a terrible gossip," wrote the Herald's Michele Hewitson in a 2002 piece on her favourite Shortland Street characters.
 "She was everyone's favourite Aunt, with the flapping mouth and the big heart".
 It was Marj who spoke the iconic soap’s first line, answering the phone with the introduction “Shortland Street Accident and Emergency Centre”.
 Soon to become a fan favourite, the character would experience an illegitimate daughter, a disappearing husband, and the moment her scarf got dangerously caught in the office equipment.
 McRae stayed until 1996, when her character left to become a Member of Parliament — and appeared in a scene alongside real-life MP Helen Clark (in 2002 McRae cameoed in low budget comedy All About Reinalda, as Prime Minister Brasch).

 Originally many of the actor's friends were skeptical.
 One told her "'You're prostituting your art!
 How can you do it?' and then about a year later he said 'oh, isn't it going well!'"
-She would return to guest on the show in 1998, 2002, and on the 20th anniversary special, before making a memorable final departure on the 25th anniversary special in 2017.
+She would return to guest on the show in 1998, 2002, and on the 20th anniversary special, before making a memorable final departure on 2017's 25th anniversary special.

 In 2011 big screen comedy Rest for the Wicked, McRae joined an ensemble of acting veterans — including Tony Barry, Ilona Rodgers, Irene Wood, and her on screen husband Ian Mune.
 "We played it in Remuera Gardens which was an old people's home," remembers McRae.
 They were very welcoming to us at first, I think they got very fed up with us in the end."
 She also starred in 2008 short film Journey to Ihapa, as a mother reuniting with her estranged Māori son, and NZ Screen Award nominee My Father's Shoes (2004).
 She went on to appear in the second and third seasons of The Brokenwood Mysteries, as town gossip Jean Marlow.